Obstacles to Transformation

 It’s a common frustration – you have a clear objective, an understanding of how to deliver your outcome, but the process takes a ridiculously long time.
 By the time you finally implement a solution, other organisations have already moved on, and you still feel behind.

-Well firstly, don’t believe the myth that its all about the public sector, large public sector organisations are usually very slow and bureaucratic.
+Well firstly, don’t believe the myth that it's all about the public sector, large public sector organisations are usually very slow and bureaucratic.

 Major Project Limitations